simp/simp-doc/docs/changelogs/latest.rst

   Puppet environment or SIMP secondary environment, ``/var/simp/environments/simp``.
-* SIMP's :term:`CLI` provides commands that help users create and maintain one or more SIMP omni environments, each of which is comprised of the following:
+* SIMP's :term:`CLI` provides commands that help users create and maintain one or more :term:`SIMP Omni-Environments<SIMP Omni-Environment>`, each of which is comprised of the following:

   - A Puppet environment in ``/etc/puppetlabs/code/environments``
-  - A secondary environment in ``/var/simp/environments``
+  - A :term:`SIMP Secondary Environment` in ``/var/simp/environments``
-  - A writable environment in ``/opt/puppetlabs/server/data/puppetserver/simp/environments``.
+  - A :term:`SIMP Writable Environment` in
+    ``/opt/puppetlabs/server/data/puppetserver/simp/environments``.